yipheikan-afk/tkinter_chatbot/README.md

-please add my CV if you want to test the program, i did not upload my cv on here on purpose:)
+please add my CV if you want to test the program , the name should be Yip_CV.pdf, i did not upload my cv on here on purpose:)